High-Precision Endoscopic Shape Sensing Using Two Calibrated Outer Cores of MC-FBG Array

 Abstract

-We presented a high-precision endoscopic shape sensing method using only two calibrated outer cores of a multicore fiber Bragg grating (MC-FBG) array.
-By leveraging the geometric relationship between two non-collinear outer cores and the central core, the approach determines curvature and bending angle without multiple outer-core measurements, reducing computational complexity and error propagation.
-Experimental results demonstrate that the proposed method achieves maximum relative reconstruction errors of 1.62% and 2.81% for 2D circular and 3D helical shapes, respectively.
-Furthermore, arbitrary endoscopic configurations such as α-loops and N-loops are accurately reconstructed, validating the robustness of the method under realistic clinical conditions.
-This work provides a resource-efficient and high-fidelity solution for endoscopic shape sensing, with strong potential for integration into next-generation image-guided and robot-assisted surgical systems.
+We present a high-precision endoscopic shape-sensing method using only two calibrated outer cores of a multicore fiber Bragg grating (MC-FBG) array.
+By leveraging the geometric relationship among two non-collinear outer cores and the central core, the method estimates curvature and bending angle without relying on multiple outer-core channels, thereby reducing complexity and error propagation.
+On canonical shapes, the proposed method achieves maximum relative reconstruction errors of 1.62% for a 2D circular arc and 2.81% for a 3D helix, with the corresponding RMSE values reported for completeness.
+In addition, representative endoscope-relevant configurations including the α-loop, reversed α-loop, and N-loop are accurately reconstructed, and temperature tests over 25–81 °C further verify stable reconstruction performance under thermal disturbances.
+This work provides a resource-efficient and high-fidelity solution for endoscopic shape sensing with strong potential for integration into next-generation image-guided and robot-assisted surgical systems.

 Article activity feed